openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

  * The fhem project for the inspiration and their EnOcean addon
  * [Casshern81](https://github.com/Casshern81) for his work on the documentation, valuable hints and testing efforts
  * [bodiroga](https://github.com/bodiroga) for implementing the USB Discovery service
+ * [dominikkv](https://github.com/dominikkv) for implementing a lot of EEPs and source code improvements
+ * [bakkerv](https://github.com/bakkerv) for implementing EEP A5-11-04